-The Center for Balance Disorders at Baylor College of Medicine provides in-depth services for the diagnosis and management of patients with vestibular disorders.
+The Center for Balance Disorders at Baylor College of Medicine in Houston, Texas, provides in-depth services for the diagnosis and management of patients with vestibular disorders.
 Vestibular disorders are disorders of the inner ear as they relate to balance and equilibrium.
 Symptoms include, but are not limited to, dizziness, imbalance, disorientation, nausea, blurred vision, and hearing loss.
 As part of Baylor College of Medicine, we have access to cutting-edge technology and superior physicians.
 Our services include vestibular function testing, vestibular rehabilitation therapy, and counseling services.

 All tests are administered by experienced technicians under the supervision of Jeffrey Vrabec, M.D., a board-certified neurotologist and associate professor at Baylor College of Medicine.

 - Rotational chair testing

 - Vestibular Evoked Myogenic Potentials (VEMP), including cervical and/or ocular modalities

 - Electroneuronography (ENOG) – Facial nerve function testing

 See details about individual tests.